-David Dutchak has been involved with emergency management services in the province since 1979 and recently retired as President and CEO of MD Ambulance Care Ltd. of Saskatoon.
+David Dutchak has been involved with emergency management services in the province since 1979 and recently retired as President and Chief Executive Officer of MD Ambulance Care Ltd. of Saskatoon.
 He helped spearhead the national Ambulances for Ukraine project which has seen donated ambulances sent to the conflict zone in that country.
-Mr. Dutchak is a past president of the Saskatchewan Emergency Medical Services Association, and the Saskatoon and Saskatchewan Chambers of Commerce.
+David is a former president of the Saskatchewan Emergency Medical Services Association and both the Saskatoon and Saskatchewan Chambers of Commerce.

 James (Jim) Shevchuk, Battleford

 James Shevchuk has been a teacher and administrator in rural Saskatchewan for the past 25 years, with positions in Landis, Hafford and North Battleford.
-He is currently a superintendent of education with Living Sky School Division.
-He holds advanced degrees in Ukrainian Educational History and Educational Administration from the University of Saskatchewan.
-Mr. Shevchuk assists various environmental organizations and Ukrainian immigrant groups.
-He grew up in Saskatoon’s Ukrainian community, is passionate about Ukrainian dance, and is a lifetime member of the Ukrainian Orthodox Church of Canada.
+He is currently a Superintendent of Education with Living Sky School Division.
+He holds advanced degrees in Ukrainian Educational History and Educational Administration from the University of Saskatchewan (USask).
+Jim assists various environmental organizations and Ukrainian immigrant groups.
+He grew up in the Saskatoon Ukrainian community, is passionate about Ukrainian dance and is a lifetime member of the Ukrainian Orthodox Church of Canada.

 Mary Ann Trischuk, Yorkton

-Yorkton pharmacist Mary Ann Trischuk is a member of the Pharmacists Association of Saskatchewan and the College of Saskatchewan Pharmacists.
-She has served on the University of Saskatchewan Senate and the University of Saskatchewan Alumni Association and is past president of the Canadian Federation of University Women (Yorkton).
-She is an executive member of the local and provincial Ukrainian Women’s Associations of Canada.
-As a board member of the Health Foundation for the Sunrise Health Region, she continues her work with fundraising activities.
-Her role as President of the Ukrainian Canadian Congress – Saskatchewan Provincial Council allows her the opportunity to help preserve and promote Ukrainian culture and identity harmoniously within the province.
+Yorkton pharmacist Mary Ann Trischuk is a retired member of the Pharmacists Association of Saskatchewan and the College of Saskatchewan Pharmacists.
+She served on the USask Senate, the USask Alumni Association and is the past president of the Canadian Federation of University Women (Yorkton).
+She holds memberships in the Ukrainian Women’s Association of Canada and the Ukrainian Museum of Canada, and continues to support the local arts community.
+As a member of the Health Foundation of East Central Saskatchewan she is involved in fundraising activities.
+As past president of the UCC-Saskatchewan Provincial Council she continues to help preserve and promote Ukrainian culture and identity.